The theme_roots and theme_basis plugins have both been deprecated in Totara 13.

 The Element library contains a set of sample elements that are used on your Totara site, this is useful to ensure that everything has been correctly themed.
 You can reach the element library from the quick-access menu via Appearance > Themes > Element Library.

-There are options for a number of theme areas, including toolbars, flexible icons, and a pattern library.
-There is more information for flexible icons in the developer documentation.
+There are options for a number of theme areas, including toolbars, icons, and a pattern library.
+There is more information for SVG icons in our developer documentation.

 Customising HTML email

-You can read more about how to do this in the public developer documentation.
+You can read more about how to do this in our developer documentation.